christiansievers/memorial.sh/how_to_make_run_as_system_service.md

 Quit nano by pressing ctrl-X on your keyboard, confirm with Y and hit return.

-  Now that we have our service we need to activate it.
+Now that we have the service defined we need to activate it.
 First we make sure the permissions are right, then load the service:
 ```
 sudo chmod 644 /lib/systemd/system/memorial.service
 chmod +x /home/pi/memorial.sh/memorial.sh